FXinnovation/fx-terraform-module-azurerm-security-center/examples/security-center-without-workspace/README.md

-# security center with no workspace Example
+# Security center with no workspace example
 ## Usage
 ```
 terraform init